lucianoA-dev/lucianoA-dev/README.md

 ## About Me

 - 🇦🇷 Based in **Argentina**
-- 🌱 Constant learner – interested in everything from testing to clean architecture
+- 🌱 Lifelong learner.
+Interested in everything from testing to clean architecture
 - 💬 Always open to collaboration or advice

 ---